iCliniq Logo

 • The symptoms get worse, or there are flare-ups.
 The healthcare provider may change the medication dosage, add a different medication to the treatment regimen, or change medications.

-• The condition causes discomfort resulting in losing sleep or being distracted from the daily routines.
+• The condition causes discomfort, leading to sleep loss or distraction from daily routines.

 • The skin is infected.